Travel money guide: Sri Lanka

 - Use your cash.
 Like a prepaid card, a debit card only has access to your savings.
 This can help you keep your travel budget in check and prevent you from overspending.

-Taking cash in Sri Lanka
+Taking cash to Sri Lanka

 It’s prohibited to bring more than a small amount of LKR into and out of Sri Lanka.
 At some point, you will need to get money changed or make an ATM withdrawal.Back to top